-Our mission is to provide atmospheric information and data to decision-makers and the science community in order to improve the Nation's ability to protect human and ecosystem health.
+Our work provides needed atmospheric information and tools to decision-makers and to the science community to improve the Nation's ability to protect human health and the environment.

-ARL is a part of NOAA's Office of Oceanic and Atmospheric Research.
-It is a distributed Laboratory with its Headquarters in College Park, Maryland and Divisions in Oak Ridge,Tennessee (ATDD), Idaho Falls, Idaho (FRD), and Las Vegas, Nevada (SORD.
+ARL is a research laboratory of NOAA's Office of Oceanic and Atmospheric Research.
+We are headquartered in College Park, Maryland and have divisions in Oak Ridge,Tennessee (ATDD); Idaho Falls, Idaho (FRD); and Las Vegas, Nevada (SORD).

 NOAA Begins Study to Quantify Agricultural Ammonia Emissions